storybookjs/react-native/README.md

 Or you could use some kind of setting/environment variable to define what renders.

+## Using the DEV Menu

+Some have opted to toggle the storybook component by using a custom option in the react native developer menu.

+An example of this can found in the ignite CLI boiler plate for storybook which you can see [here](https://github.com/infinitered/ignite/blob/master/boilerplate/storybook/toggle-storybook.tsx)

 ## React Native Navigation, or other custom approaches

 `StorybookUI` is a RN `View` component that can be embedded anywhere in your RN application, e.g. on a tab or within an admin screen.